Buying more shares in your home (staircasing)

 Which valuer can I use?

-Before instructing your chosen valuer, you must ensure they are RICS qualified and current members; failure to do so may mean that Warwick District Council is unable to agree to your chosen valuer.
+Before instructing your chosen valuer, you must ensure they are RICS qualified and current members; failure to do so will mean that Warwick District Council is unable to agree to your chosen valuer.
 You can locate a valuer and check they are qualified through the RICS website.

 We recommend you obtain several quotes and query if the valuer will charge you for extensions should they be required.